ninnghazad/SWARM/README.md

 <ul>
 <li>Too many drones will makes everything CC stop working, seems to depend on server-power though.</li>
 <li>Still a bit tricky to set up, with the ids and stuff.</li>
+<li>Since the jobserver, restarting jobs at same spot after crash needs some work.</li>
 <li>Lots of bugs!</li>
 </ul>